Hire a firm with decades of experience & hundreds of cases under their belts.

 We have extensive experience with threats of violence.

 Recently, we achieved a not guilty jury trial win for one of our clients.
-You can read more about that case here.
 We were also able to expunge the crime from his record altogether.

-If you would like to learn more about our approach to these cases and perspective on your charge, contact us today for a free consultation.
+If you would like to learn more about our approach to these cases and gain a perspective on your charge, contact us today for a free consultation.

 Possible Defenses: Transitory Anger